Psychogeography: Dérive

 Along with détournement, one of the main Situationist practices is the dérive ([de.ʁiv], "drift").
 The dérive is a method of drifting through space to explore how the city is constructed, as well as how it makes us feel.
 Guy Debord defined the dérive as "a mode of experimental behavior linked to the conditions of urban society: a technique of rapid passage through varied ambiances."
 He gave a fuller explanation in "Theory of the Dérive" (1956), first written as a member of the Letterist International: In a dérive one or more persons during a certain period drop their usual motives for movement and action, their relations, their work and leisure activities, and let themselves be drawn by the attractions of the terrain and the encounters they find there… But the dérive includes both this letting go and its necessary contradiction: the domination of psychogeographical variations by the knowledge and calculation of their possibilities.The dérive's goals include studying the terrain of the city (psychogeography) and emotional disorientation, both of which lead to the potential creation of Situations.

 Contemporary psychogeography

+In 1987 the psychoanthropologist Howard F. Stein of the University of Oklahoma published Developmental Time, Cultural Space: Studies in Psychogeography, introducing a new way of looking at how human beings deal with geographical entities, and how the latter resonate in their unconscious mind with personal ones.
+This was followed in 1989 by a book titled Maps from the Mind: Readings in Psychogeography, edited by Howard Stein and by William Niederland, an eminent psychoanalyst, which incorporated fifteen chapters on various psychogeographical subjects by interdisciplinary scholars.
+The main focus of this new psychogeography was the application of psychoanalytic insights to our interactions with geographical entities.